 To this end, that Araeen needs an introduction reveals how much catching up there is yet to do, as the art histories of the world continue to be re-written and expanded.
 Araeen ran Third Text until 2011, leaving behind an institution in its own right: a publication that today offers 'a critical analysis of contemporary art in the global field' and that was established as a direct action against a centralised narrative of visual culture.

 From early on, Araeen was enamoured by Caro's approach to sculpture.
 He was struck by the use of industrial materials in compositions focused on colour and form and started working with the structure of the lattice as a way to interrogate the Minimalist grid.
-He made cubes out of wooden strips painted different colours, and designed to be used modularly, and openly: a trademark style exemplified by Zero to Infinity, a work proposed in 1968, and realised in 2004 at 198 Gallery in London, and then re-shown as part of The Tanks: Art in Action at Tate Modern in 2012-13.
+He made cubes out of wooden strips painted different colours, and designed to be used modularly, and openly: a trademark style exemplified by Zero to Infinity, a work proposed in 1968, and realised in 2004 at 198 Gallery in London, and then re-shown as part of The Tanks: Art in Action at Tate Modern in 2012–2013.
 The work comprises 100 blue lattice cubes positioned in a gallery for an audience to move around.
 As Araeen told me in conversation in 2014, the idea behind the work was 'to go beyond this static geometry.'
 In breaking this barrier, he continued, 'you introduce a movement that is infinite.'

 In 2014, the Sharjah Art Foundation staged an exhibition of works by Araeen.
 It was a long overdue look into the work of an artist who has never stopped thinking through the question of how art might become more public.
 But when I say public, I don't mean public in the singular sense of the word.
 Rather, Araeen is more concerned with how art might activate a social consciousness.
-This approach is perhaps best articulated in Chakras, 1969-70, a series of performances, one of which Araeen staged in 1970 near his studio at St Katharine Docks in London.
+This approach is perhaps best articulated in 'Chakras' (1969–1970), a series of performances, one of which Araeen staged in 1970 near his studio at St Katharine Docks in London.
 The performance was composed of Araeen inviting people to throw 16 fluorescent red discs into the water by the docks.

 SBYour exhibition at Rossi & Rossi in Hong Kong is called Going East.
 This is your first exhibition in China, and I'm curious how you feel your work might relate to this context?

 In 1970, I did not know anything about Islamic art, nor was I interested in it.
 My interest was in Modernism, and this was formed in Karachi as a result of my experiences of everyday life there and the knowledge of the work of artists in Pakistan, particularly the work of Zubeida Agha and Shakir Ali who had spent some time in Europe and had returned to Pakistan soon after its creation as an independent country separated from India.
 Both these artists brought with them Western forms of Modernism, and with their work they became the pioneers of Modernism in Pakistan.
 There was nothing Islamic about their work, nor did we have any Islamic monuments in Karachi.

 My introduction to Islamic art came in 1973, when Paul Keeler organised a show of Islamic arts at the ICA in London.
 I did then realise that the symmetry and seriality of my work was somewhat similar to the use of geometry in Islamic art.
 But even then I could not accept that my work had anything to do with Islamic art because there was no modern discourse, theoretical and historical, which would connect the modernity of my work with [the] Islamic tradition of geometric abstraction.